aposipa/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    == Allows the server to store information.
+This makes it so the auth infomation is persistent so you dont have to re-enter credentials every time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    == It hashes the password, so when someone registers/login it shows random text over plain text.

 - [ ] What does bcrypt do to slow down attackers?

+    == slows them down because the password isn't readily availble to prevent rainbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+    == header, payload, signature.

 ## Minimum Viable Product